theMK2k/Media-Hoarder/docs/00-Release-Preparation.md

 ## Precondition

+- [x] we are on release branch `release-x.y.z`
 - [x] Increase Version Number in [../package.json](../package.json)
 - [x] Copy contents of [../DONE.md](../DONE.md) into `public/history/version-x.y.z.md` and clean up (keep it tidy)
+- [x] Update history.json (create new entry on top of the others in the array)
+- [x] Test using `npm start` - it should show the new version incl. history
 - [x] git push

 ## Build Packs